mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 ### Fraction

-Fraction objects have the instance variables `numerator` and `denominator`.
+`Fraction` objects represent rational values that have the instance variables `numerator` and `denominator`.

 Operations of fractions always return a new `Fraction` object rather than a `Float` object in order to maintain accuracy.

+It is recommended to use `Fraction` values rather that `Float` values whenever possible for better calculation accuracy.

 The following table describes some of the instance methods defined in the `Fraction` class that are not defined in the `Number` class.